 The display in this museum is all about banking activities in the past: the teller as well as the administrative clerks in the back office.
-We also can visit the safe deposit boxes in the basement!
+You also can visit the safe deposit boxes in the basement!

 Continue to explore Museum Bank Mandiri ...

 Initially it was a warehouse built by the Dutch to store the spices collected from all over Indonesia before they were shipped to Europe.
 Now it becomes a Maritime Museum, which has massive collections of things related to maritime.
 This museum is combined with Menara Syahbandar - the watchtower for vessels leaving and arriving at Sunda Kelapa harbor.

 First of all, there is not any one ticket for all of the museums, you have to purchase it at each museum.
 On average, the ticket price is only Rp.
 5,000 /person.

 The opening hours of these museums are slightly vary:

 Since the District Museum is at Kota Tua, you might want to check out Kota Tua Jakarta, to know how to get there and see what else this place has to offer :)

 There are many interesting museums you might want to visit.
 For example, Geology Museum in Bandung, Batik Museum in Yogyakarta, Museum Angkut (Transportation Museum) in Batu, Malang, and Benteng Heritage Museum in Tangerang.